vatlab/vat-docs/content/Applications/Association/joint_conditional/collapisng/_index.md

 ### 1. Introduction

-This is implementation of the fixed threshold collapsing methods for both disease and quantitative traits. *Collapsing* method for rare variants treats a genetic region as a test unit; based on observed genotype it assigns a numeric coding to the region <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=default"></script> \\(X\\):
+This is implementation of the fixed threshold collapsing methods for both disease and quantitative traits. *Collapsing* method for rare variants treats a genetic region as a test unit; based on observed genotype it assigns a numeric coding to the region $X$:
-$$X = I\_(0,N)(\sum\_i^N X_i)$$ i.e., the observed genotype will be coded as \\(1\\) if there exists at least one mutation, and \\(0\\) otherwise.
+$$X = I\_(0,N)(\sum\_i^N X_i)$$ i.e., the observed genotype will be coded as $1$ if there exists at least one mutation, and $0$ otherwise.
 This coding theme has been used in (Li and Leal, 2008) and (Bhatia et al, 2010).

 Advantages in using collapsing methods instead of [aggregation methods][1] is in its robustness to LD of multiple rare variants in the region under investigation, which would potentially inflate type I error.
 However under additive assumptions of genetic effects, collapsing methods may be less powerful than aggregation methods.

-Our program implements the collapsing coding in a logistic regression framework for disease traits analysis (case control data) as `CollapseBt` method, and a linear regression framework for quantitative traits analysis as `CollapseQt` method. \\(p\\) value for collapsing method is based on asymptotic normal distribution of the Wald statistic in generalized linear models.
+Our program implements the collapsing coding in a logistic regression framework for disease traits analysis (case control data) as `CollapseBt` method, and a linear regression framework for quantitative traits analysis as `CollapseQt` method. $p$ value for collapsing method is based on asymptotic normal distribution of the Wald statistic in generalized linear models.
 One could incorporate a number of phenotype covariates in collapsing tests and evaluate the significance of the genetics component.